 The photographs you take of someone can literally be remembered for a lifetime.

-In my case, last month, one of our friends tragically passed away.
+In my case, a few years back, one of our friends tragically passed away.
 From the media coverage to the Facebook posts on his wall, there were so many lasting memories of this individual.
 There were a ton of photographs, courtesy of his friends and family.

 As news came out of Jon’s death, I was reminded by a close friend of mine about a simple photograph I took of him — one that was quickly spread to the news stories and was used to remember his life.

 I took the photograph at a friend’s wedding.
-I don’t consider myself a wedding photographer, but this was one of a handful of weddings that I have photographed.
+While, I don’t consider myself a wedding photographer, this was one of a handful of weddings that I have photographed.

 I thought nothing of the photo at the time — it was of Jon taking over for the DJ for a few brief moments — but now, that photograph is so much more powerful.
 It summarized Jon’s life in a way that was special to his friends and family.
 And it might very well have been the last professional photograph taken of him.